Milne Bay was basically what put Papua New Guinea on diving’s world stage and over the years there have been numerous dive operations based there.

 Tawali is a great alternative to a liveaboard based trip to Milne Bay and it’s location means that it is reasonably close to many of the great sites on the north coast.

-Other liveaboard boats that cover the Milne Bay area are the Spirit of Nuigini which operates out of Tawali and covers both the northern & southern areas, Craig de Wit’s excellent boat the MV Golden Dawn which does Milne Bay in March, June & October.
+Other liveaboard boats that cover the Milne Bay area are the Spirit of Nuigini, which operates out of Tawali and covers both the northern & southern areas, and Craig de Wit’s MV Golden Dawn which does Milne Bay in March, June & October.

 Next Page: Tawali Dive Resort